Roadside Assistance Insurance: What It Covers, Cost & Alternatives

 What is roadside assistance through car insurance?

 Roadside assistance through car insurance is an optional add-on coverage that provides emergency services when your vehicle breaks down.
 It typically includes towing, flat tire changes, battery jump-starts, lockout service, fuel delivery, and winching.
-It's billed as part of your auto policy at a low annual cost — usually $10 to $30 per year per vehicle.
+It's billed as part of your auto policy at a low annual cost — generally between $10 and $50 per year per vehicle.
+GEICO, for example, currently offers it for as little as $14 per year.

 Does roadside assistance cover the cost of repairs?

 No. Roadside assistance covers the service of getting help to you and your vehicle — not the actual cost of repairs.
-For example, it will dispatch someone to change your flat tire, but won't pay for the new tire itself.
-Similarly, it covers the fuel delivery service but not the cost of the gas delivered.
+For example, it will dispatch someone to change your flat tire, but won't pay for a new tire.
+Similarly, it covers the fuel delivery service but not the cost of the gasoline itself, and a battery jump-start is covered but battery replacement is not.

 How many times can I use roadside assistance per year?

 It depends on your insurer and plan tier.
-Some providers like State Farm offer unlimited service calls, while others such as Allstate cap coverage at 3 to 5 incidents per year.
-Always check your policy's terms for any per-year or per-incident limits before you assume unlimited coverage.
+Some providers offer unlimited service calls, while others cap coverage at 3 to 7 incidents per year.
+Allstate's basic plan, for example, allows 5 calls per year, while AAA's Classic and Plus tiers allow up to 4 service calls annually.
+Always check your policy's terms for any per-year or per-incident limits before assuming unlimited coverage.

 Is roadside assistance through insurance cheaper than AAA?

 Yes — in most cases, significantly so.
-Insurance-based roadside assistance typically runs $10–$30 per year per vehicle, while AAA membership starts at around $65/year for Classic and $100+/year for the Plus tier.
-However, AAA offers broader coverage, longer towing distances, and additional perks that may justify the higher cost for frequent travelers.
+Insurance-based roadside assistance typically runs $10–$50 per year per vehicle, while AAA membership ranges from approximately $65/year for Classic to $170+/year for Premier, depending on your region.
+However, AAA offers broader coverage including driver-based (not vehicle-based) protection, longer towing distances, fuel cost coverage on higher tiers, and additional travel perks that may justify the higher cost for frequent travelers.

 Will calling for roadside assistance affect my insurance premium?

 Using roadside assistance once or twice a year for genuine emergencies almost never affects your premium.
 Roadside claims are low-severity and not tied to vehicle damage or fault.
-However, filing multiple claims in a short timeframe could trigger a review by some insurers and potentially lead to rate adjustments.
-Use the coverage responsibly and for true emergencies only.
+However, most insurers begin to take notice after three or more claims in a short timeframe, which could potentially lead to rate adjustments or policy review.
+If you expect to need help frequently, a standalone service like AAA won't count against your insurance record at all.

 Compare Car Insurance Rates in Ohio